Emergency medication – Epinephrine auto-injectors for emergency use

 - Signed Medication Administration Permission from a parent or guardian

 - An epinephrine auto-injector prescribed for the child

 Early educators who care for children with known severe allergies should complete training on how to administer epinephrine.

 Facilities must maintain and store epinephrine according to instructions from the manufacturer and NC Child Care Rules.

-In North Carolina, epinephrine is an emergency medication.
-Child care facilities must store epinephrine auto-injectors out of reach of children, at least 5 feet above the floor, in an unlocked container.
+Epinephrine is an emergency medication, where a delay of administration by only a few minutes can have serious consequences.
+In North Carolina, certain emergency medications including epinephrine are an exception to the rule requiring medication to be stored in a locked container.
+Child care facilities should store epinephrine auto-injectors out of reach of children, at least 5 feet above the floor, in an unlocked container.
 This allows for easy access in an emergency.

 Facilities must designate staff to be responsible for storage, maintenance, control, and oversight of the epinephrine auto-injectors.